 Getting to Paju

-Paju can be reached easily from downtown Seoul; travellers just need to hop on the Paju-bound bus from Hapjeong station (Bus 2200).
+Paju can be reached easily from downtown Seoul.
+Just hop onboard bus 2200 from Hapjeong station.
 The journey takes approximately 30 minutes in each direction.

 Try Your Hand at Creative Pursuits in the Pocheon Art Valley